McNepp/QApplicationContext/README.md

 ## Motivation

-As an experienced developer, you know that is is vital to design your software-components with the *SOC*  (**S**eparation **O**f **C**oncern) - principle in mind:
+As an experienced developer, you know how crucial it is to follow the SOC*  (**S**eparation **O**f **C**oncern) - principle:
-each component shall be responsible for "one task", or at least, one set of related tasks.
+Each component shall be responsible for "one task" only, (or, at least, for one set of related tasks).
 Things that are outside of a component's realm shall be delegated to other components.
-This of course means that some components will need to get references to those other components, commonly referred to as "Dependencies".
+This, of course, means that some components will need to get references to those other components, commonly referred to as "Dependencies".
 Following this rule greatly increases testability of your components, thus making your software more robust.

 But, sooner or later, you will ask yourself: How do I wire all those inter-dependent components together?